roytang/blog/content/post/2008/04/creating-a-wordpress-template-part-1-of-n.md

 Now that I have a rough layout, I want to start working on the WordPress side.
 I already have a local WordPress installation, so to make things easier I export the content of the Roy on Magic site and import it into my local test installation.

 Next I go into my local wordpress folder and create a copy of the default theme.
-I name the new folder "green&#8221; &#8211; I'll think of a creative name for the theme later.
+I name the new folder "green" -- I'll think of a creative name for the theme later.

 I go into the folder and wonder where I should start.
 I'm a bit familiar already with the files so I know that to create the basic layout I have to modify the ff:

-a. styles.css &#8211; I delete the contents and paste in the styles from my HTML mockup
+a. styles.css -- I delete the contents and paste in the styles from my HTML mockup

-b. header.php &#8211; similarly, I copy-paste the header code from my HTML mockup into the header file.
-Additionally, I have to change the hardcoded "Roy on Magic&#8221; to <?php bloginfo(&#8216;name'); ?> and the description to <?php bloginfo(&#8216;description'); ?>
+b. header.php -- similarly, I copy-paste the header code from my HTML mockup into the header file.
+Additionally, I have to change the hardcoded "Roy on Magic" to <?php bloginfo(&#8216;name'); ?> and the description to <?php bloginfo(&#8216;description'); ?>

-c. index.php &#8211; this is the page that renders the posts.
+c. index.php -- this is the page that renders the posts.
 I'm not yet too familiar with how WP does the post retrieval, so I just copy the table row from the HTML mockup and then put in the default post generation code.

-d. sidebar.php &#8211; similar to index, I just copy the default sidebar content first and place it inside the HTML mockup tags.
+d. sidebar.php -- similar to index, I just copy the default sidebar content first and place it inside the HTML mockup tags.
 I also paste the third column contents from the mockup into the currently empty third column.

-e. footer.php &#8211; similarly merged from mockup and the default template.
+e. footer.php -- similarly merged from mockup and the default template.

-I login to WordPress and change the theme to "green&#8221; and check it out in the browser:
+I login to WordPress and change the theme to "green" and check it out in the browser:

 [